Ipswich railway station: Ipswich tunnel

-For many years the tunnel was regarded as an obstacle to electrification with insufficient clearance for the overhead wires.
-In 1985 however the tunnel was temporarily closed and the track bed lowered to accommodate the overhead electric lines.
-The tunnel was closed again in 2004 to allow for work to lower the track in order to enable larger containers to pass through on goods trains to and from the Port of Felixstowe.
+For many years, the tunnel was regarded as an obstacle to electrification with insufficient clearance for the overhead wires.
+In 1985, however, the tunnel was temporarily closed and the track bed lowered to accommodate the overhead electric lines.
+The tunnel was closed again in 2004 to allow for work to lower the track, in order to enable larger containers to pass through on goods trains to and from the Port of Felixstowe.

 Ipswich Railway Chord

-The Ipswich Railway Chord (or 'Bacon Factory Chord' in early documentation), officially the Bacon Factory Curve is a short 1,415 m section of track constructed to link the East Suffolk Line and the Great Eastern Main Line just north of Ipswich Goods Yard.
-This chord, which was opened to traffic in March 2014, allows freight trains from the Port of Felixstowe to access the West Coast Main Line using the Ipswich to Ely Line and a cross-country route via Nuneaton, rather than via the Great Eastern Main Line and the North London Line.
-The chord was built on the site of an old Bacon Factory, hence its original name.
-Preliminary work for the chord started in August 2012, and the Secretary of State for Transport granted full development consent on 5 September 2012, coming into effect on 26 September 2012.
-Two new junctions were created by the scheme—Boss Hall Junction at the eastern end of the chord with the East Suffolk Line and Europa Junction with the Great Eastern Main Line located close to the site of the Sproughton sugar beet sidings.
-The chord opened to regular traffic on 31 March 2014 although the first revenue earning train headed by Class 66 locomotive 66733 on a Felixstowe–Doncaster container train ran on 24 March.
-The first, passenger train to have used the chord was on 11 November 2017, when Flying Scotsman used the chord to turn around her Norwich to Ipswich "Cathedrals Express" Railtour.
+Known officially the Bacon Factory Curve, this is a short 1,415 m section of track constructed to link the East Suffolk Line and the Great Eastern Main Line, just north of Ipswich Goods Yard.
+This chord, which was opened to traffic in March 2014, allows freight trains from the Port of Felixstowe to access the West Coast Main Line, using the Ipswich to Ely Line and a cross-country route via Nuneaton, rather than via the GEML and the North London Line.

+The chord was built on the site of a bacon factory, hence its original name.
+Preliminary work for the chord started in August 2012 and the Secretary of State for Transport granted full development consent on 5 September 2012, which came into effect on 26 September 2012.
+Two new junctions were created by the scheme: Boss Hall Junction, at the eastern end of the chord with the East Suffolk Line, and Europa Junction with the GEML, located close to the site of the Sproughton sugar beet sidings.
+The chord opened to regular traffic on 31 March 2014, although the first revenue-earning train, headed by Class 66 locomotive on a Felixstowe–Doncaster container train, ran on 24 March.
+The first passenger train to use the chord was on 11 November 2017, when the Flying Scotsman turned around its Norwich to Ipswich Cathedrals Express railtour.